Granddave/SpaceInvaders/readme.md

-This is a test project where I try to learn the SDL libraries.
+This is a project where I try to learn the SDL libraries.
+It is more of an engine rather than a game at the moment.
 The project is set up for Qt Creator and uses QMake to compile.

 External libraries: